 - Password: (your AD/email password)

-- Connected means you have succesfully joined the network
+- Connected means you have successfully joined the network.

-- Obtaining IP Address... means that it has succesfully authenticated and is communicating with the network
+- Obtaining IP Address... means that it has successfully authenticated and is communicating with the network.

-- Disconnected means it was unsuccesful in connecting to the wireless network
+- Disconnected means it was unsuccessful in connecting to the wireless network.

-- If your device is unable to connect tap on the SSID and then select "Forget" and try to set it up again
+- If your device is unable to connect, tap on the SSID, select Forget and try to set it up again.

-- Once succesfully connected you can tap on the SSID to see the status and your assigned IP address.
+- Once successfully connected, you can click on the SSID to see the status and your assigned IP address.

 Deleting the current UCSFwpa connection entry

-- Click on the network (ucsfWPA) and tap "Forget"
+- Tap on the network (UCSFwpa) and click Forget.

-- Once the wireless network has been forgotten, proceed withhe steps listed above to reconnect to UCSFwpa.
+- Once the wireless network has been forgotten, proceed with the steps listed above to reconnect to UCSFwpa.